 However, before you buy one, you need to know what kind of player you are.
 Do you prefer to use a short iron or a putter?
 How much weight do you carry around?
 These questions will help you decide whether a sand wedge is right for you.

-How To Use A Sand Wedge In The Field
+How To Use A Sand Wedge On The Course

 Now that we’ve covered everything about sand wedges, let’s take a look at how to actually use them.